1967 Alabama Crimson Tide football team: Ole Miss

 In their conference opener against Ole Miss, Alabama defeated the Rebels 21–7 before a nationally televised audience at Birmingham.
 After a scoreless first quarter, the Crimson Tide took a 7–0 halftime lead when Ken Stabler threw an 11-yard touchdown pass to Dennis Homan.
 Stabler then scored on an eight-yard run in the second and Ed Morgan on a one-yard run that capped an 88-yard drive in the fourth for a 21–0 lead.
 Down by three touchdowns, the Rebels scored their only points in the fourth when backup quarterback Terry Collier threw a 23-yard touchdown pass to Mac Haik.
 In the game, Homan led all receivers with 84 yards on eight catches for Alabama and Ole Miss lost five fumbles.
-The victory improved Alabama's all-time record against Ole Miss 20–3–2.